tjungbauer/helm-charts/README.md

 Each Helm Chart has a detailed README that (I hope) explains all possible settings and how they can be used.

+The generate the READMEs (well most of them) I am using using [helm-doc](https://github.com/norwoodj/helm-docs)

 ## Contribute/Questions

 Feel free to open issues and pull requests if you find anything that should be added or does not work as it should.
+I am happy if someone finds these charts usefull.

 ## Linting
 All Charts in this repository must pass the linting process.
 Use [`helm lint`](https://helm.sh/docs/helm/helm_lint/) and [`chart testing`](https://github.com/helm/chart-testing/blob/master/doc/ct_lint.md) tools.